 The cafe offers a wide selection of salads, pizzas and pasta dishes that you can share with your friends.
 Before leaving, don’t forget to check out their art gallery, which is quite impressive.

-Themed cafes in Seoul are becoming more and more popular, and ordinary traditional Korean coffee shops are left forgotten.
-However, Hanyakbang is still going strong.
+Themed cafes in Seoul are becoming more and more popular, and ordinary traditional Korean coffee shops are left to be forgotten.
+However, Coffee Hanyakbang is still going strong.

-This cafe is hidden between old Euljiro neighbourhood buildings where tourists don't go.
-It is located in a building from the 1920s and is well-known for its unique rustic interior.
+This cafe is hidden between old buildings in the Euljiro neighbourhood where tourists don't venture.
+It is located in a building from the 1920s and is well-known for its unique, rustic interior.

 Hanyakbang's name means a traditional Korean herbal medicine room, which suggests they brew their coffee carefully like medicine.

-On their menu, you will find ordinary hand-drip coffee, flavoured lattes, cappuccinos, espresso, affogatos and even Dutch coffee, which I highly recommend trying.
+You will find ordinary hand-drip coffee, flavoured lattes, cappuccinos, espresso, affogatos, and even Dutch coffee on their menu, which I highly recommend trying.

 The prices here are similar to chain coffee shop brands, so you won’t need to splurge.